stanford-oval/genie-toolkit/doc/reproducing.md

 # Reproducing the results the PLDI 2019 paper

-Genie was used in the paper _Genie: A Generator of Natural Language Parsers for Compositional Virtual Assistants_, published in PLDI 2019.
+Genie was used in the paper _Genie: A Generator of Natural Language Parsers for Compositional Virtual Assistants_, conditionally accepted to PLDI 2019.

 To reproduce those results, first download the dataset from:
 <https://oval.cs.stanford.edu/datasets/pldi2019-quote-free.zip>

-The dataset contains four folders:
+The dataset contains the following folders:
 - `new-combinations`
+- `new-combinations-noparamexpansion`
+- `new-combinations-posparams`
 - `spotify`
 - `aggregate-ext`
 - `policy`

-These correspond to the four experiments described in the paper.
+These correspond to the four experiments described in the paper, plus two datasets that are needed for ablation studies (see below).

 Each folder contains three files:
 - `train.tsv`